jim-wyatt/msn-weather-wrapper/README.md

+n## New Feature
+- Adds a minor documentation note to test automated minor release.
 # MSN Weather Wrapper

 > A modern, production-ready Python wrapper for MSN Weather with Flask REST API and React frontend.